What is self care?

 Email: cnw-tr.clw@nhs.net

-- Breast screening helps healthcare professionals to detect breast cancer at an early stage, which in turn improves the chances of survival.
+• Breast screening helps healthcare professionals to detect breast cancer at an early stage, which in turn improves the chances of survival.
 The NHS breast screening programme currently invites women aged between 50 and 70, who are registered with a GP, for a mammogram (x-ray of the breasts) once every three years.
 If you are eligible you will receive your first invite to attend screening at some point between your 50th and 53rd birthday.
-Please visit their website to read more about the service or for their contact detail; http://www.imperial.nhs.uk/our-services/cancer-services/breast-services/breast-screening
+Please visit their website to read more about the service; http://www.imperial.nhs.uk/our-services/cancer-services/breast-services/breast-screening

 Women can self-refer via the website www.nupas.co.uk or by calling 0333 004 6666.